-Provide a Description for identifying and documenting what this exact template is used for.
+Provide a Description for identifying and documenting what this template is for:

-Specify the Date time export format for how the dates and times should appear in the Excel file once exported.
+Specify the Date time export format which defines how the dates and times should appear in the Excel file once exported.

-Under the Worksheets section, select New to create a new sheet template.
+Under the Worksheets section for the template, select New to create a new sheet template: